A relative of Irish revolutionary hero Michael Collins recently revealed an image of the mass card from his 1922 funeral.

 Declan McGuill and other members of his family plan to visit Frongoch this year.
 McGuill's grandfather was interned with Collins at Frongoch.
 They also plan to visit Glasnevin Cemetery on August 22 to visit his grave and commemorate his death.

-“I am very much looking forward to this opportunity to show my respect for these extraordinarily brave and committed people,” Declan said.
+“I am very much looking forward to this opportunity to show my respect for these extraordinarily brave and committed people,” McGuill said.

-A prominent advocate of the Anglo-Irish Treaty, Collins was one of the main political figures on the Pro-Treaty side of the Irish Civil War that followed the Treaty’s implementation.
+A prominent advocate for the Anglo-Irish Treaty, Collins was one of the main political figures on the Pro-Treaty side of the Irish Civil War that followed the Treaty’s implementation.

 Unfortunately, Collins was killed in an ambush in August 1922.
 His death came in his native Cork, at the hands of those who had fought alongside him in the War of Independence.